 There are no adequate and well-controlled studies in pregnant women.
 BOTOX Cosmetic should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 When BOTOX Cosmetic was administered intramuscularly to pregnant rats (0.125, 0.25, 0.5, 1, 4, or 8 Units/kg) or rabbits (0.063, 0.125, 0.25, or 0.5 Units/kg) daily during the period of organogenesis (total of 12 doses in rats, 13 doses in rabbits), reduced fetal body weights and decreased fetal skeletal ossification were observed at the two highest doses in rats and at the highest dose in rabbits.
 These doses were also associated with significant maternal toxicity, including abortions, early deliveries, and maternal death.
-The developmental no-effect doses in these studies of 1 Unit/kg in rats is approximately 3 times the average human dose based on Units/kg, and the developmental no-effect dose of 0.25 Units/kg in rabbits are less than the average high human dose based on Units/kg.
+The developmental no-effect doses in these studies of 1 Unit/kg in rats is approximately 1.4 times the average human dose based on Units/kg, and the developmental no-effect dose of 0.25 Units/kg in rabbits is less than the average high human dose based on Units/kg.

-When pregnant rats received single intramuscular injections (1, 4, or 16 Units/kg) at three different periods of development (prior to implantation, or organogenesis), no adverse effects on fetal development were observed.
-The developmental no-effect level for a single maternal dose in rats (16 Units/kg) is approximately 48 times the average high human dose based on Units/kg.
+When pregnant rats received single intramuscular injections (1, 4, or 16 Units/kg) at three different periods of development (prior to implantation, implantation, or organogenesis), no adverse effects on fetal development were observed.
+The developmental no-effect level for a single maternal dose in rats (16 Units/kg) is approximately 22 times the average high human dose based on Units/kg.

 It is not known whether BOTOX Cosmetic is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when BOTOX Cosmetic is administered to a nursing woman.

 Safety and effectiveness in patients below the age of 18 years have not been established.